-As a respo nse to a natural or man-made disaster, Facility Name Hereby agi rees that its facilities located at: ed as a temporary shelter of students attendin School District. g one or more schools belongingto ration for the granting of such permission, the ees that the following conditions shall prevail: a. b. c.
-Notification will be given prior to student and Students will be supervised by district personant Transportation will be notified to pick up students. onnel.
-Signature Date Title
+As a respo nse to a natural or man-made disaster, Facility Name Hereby agr rees that its facilities located at: - ed as a temporary shelter of students attendin School District. g one or more e schools belongingto ration for the granting of such permission, the ees that the following conditions shall prevail: School a. b. c.
+Notification will be given prior to student and Students will be supervised by district personant Transportation will be notified to pick up students. onnel. n as possible at your Signature Date Title